 [!TLDR] Botpress repriced again in May 2026.
 Plus is now $89/month; Team is $495/month (applies to workspaces created after May 14, 2026 — source: third-party confirmation, botpress.com was blocked during verification on 2026-05-19).
 They also launched Desk, an AI helpdesk product, signaling a clear upmarket move away from indie SaaS.
 Still powerful — and still the wrong tool for most SMBs.
 Most small teams should evaluate three buckets: lightweight SaaS ($19–$99/month, 5-minute setup), self-hosted open source (free but 40+ hours first-year labor), and enterprise platforms for teams >10 people.
 For a typical solopreneur or 2-person team deflecting support tickets, SaaS beats self-hosted by 6:1 on time-to-ROI, even at 3x the monthly cost.
 Here's how to choose.

 Botpress Cloud repriced in May 2026.
 Plus is $89/month; Team is $495/month (for workspaces created after May 14, 2026 — source: Lindy.ai rank-4 and WebSearch snippet citing botpress.com/blog/pricing-update-may-2026; direct fetch was Cloudflare-blocked 2026-05-19).
-The free tier gives you 100 conversations/month.
-For a solopreneur getting fewer than 100 inbound questions a month, the free tier might hold — but anything beyond that is paying enterprise infrastructure pricing for a FAQ deflection job.
+The no-card preview gives you 100 conversations/month.
+For a solopreneur getting fewer than 100 inbound questions a month, the no-card preview might hold — but anything beyond that is paying enterprise infrastructure pricing for a FAQ deflection job.
 Botpress also launched Desk (an AI helpdesk) in the same update, making the upmarket direction explicit.
 Self-hosted Botpress still exists, but development has slowed and critical bug fixes are no longer guaranteed for the open-source version.

 Botpress was the right call in 2020.
 It was open source, free to self-host, and let you build conversational flows visually without writing code.
 Thousands of teams adopted it.
 By 2026, the product had matured and the pricing followed — which made sense for the teams it was built for, but left SMBs looking for something leaner.